randomtruffles/Dominion_League/rules.md

 <a name="4.4.3"></a>4.4.3.
 If the table host makes a mistake in setting starting player, future games should be used to correct the discrepancy as quickly as possible.
 For example, if player A starts games 1 and 2, player B should start games 3 and 4.
 This should be done even if it is not possible for one of the players to receive 3 starts.
 For example, if player A starts games 1 through 4, player B should start games 5 and 6.

 <a name="4.4.4"></a>4.4.4.
-If the table host makes a mistake in setting starting player, and this mistake is caught during an ongoing game that has not reached turn 2, and if one player cannot reach 3 starts using future games per [4.4.3](#4.4.3), either player may request that the game be abandoned.
+If the table host makes a mistake in setting starting player which is caught during an ongoing game that has not reached turn 2, and if one player cannot reach 3 starts using future games per [4.4.3](#4.4.3), either player may request that the game be abandoned.
 Otherwise, the game must be played out normally.

 <a name="4.4.5"></a>4.4.5.
 Games cannot be voided after the fact due to a mismatch in starting player counts.